 The first task of the Mint was to produce new coins for the introduction of decimal currency on 14 February 1966.
-Since then it has produced more than fourteen billion circulating coins.
+Since then it has produced more than fifteen billion circulating coins.
 It now has capacity to produce two million coins per day.

 The demand for proof and uncirculated versions of those original decimal coins has been followed by expansion of the Mint's collector coins into a high quality, innovative business.
 The Royal Australian Mint became the first Mint in the World to achieve accreditation to International Quality Standards ISO 9001.
 That emphasis on quality systems, innovative technology and research and development is continuing today.